 Articles by Matthew Gilligan

-Labour intend to ring fence property losses to future property income.
+Labour intend to ring-fence property losses to future property income.
 This will send thousands of investors broke fast.
-Take investors tax refunds away, property values crash.
+Take investors' tax refunds away, property values crash.
 This is well documented overseas.
-Sweden property values dropped 35% when they ring fenced losses and the following govt reversed the policy, with values immediately there after recovering.
+Sweden property values dropped 35% when they ring-fenced losses and the following government reversed the policy, with values immediately thereafter recovering.

-Accountants would get a mountain of pre change planning work and we would have years of work to do.
-While lots of New Zealanders will go broke with ring fenced losses and inolvency revenue will grow to.
+Accountants would get a mountain of pre-change planning work and we would have years of work to do, while lots of New Zealanders will go broke with ring-fenced losses and insolvency revenue will grow too.
 I'm not going to sit by and have to charge my clients for work that is going to make them go broke.
-Labour are you thinking this through?
+Labour, are you thinking this through?

-I would not want to be a banker though with losses ring fenced...will make an already difficult environment treacherous and property investors would want to be selling sooner than later.
+I would not want to be a banker though with losses ring-fenced... it will make an already difficult environment treacherous and property investors would want to be selling sooner than later.

-The massive bureaucracy they built and squandered our money on, the buy back of kiwi rail, now CGT, to name but a few blunders.
+The massive bureaucracy they built and squandered our money on, the buy back of KiwiRail, now Capital Gains Tax, to name but a few blunders.